-America and the world that the Republican candidate was all set to take over as the next President of the world’s most powerful nation.
-Hillary Clinton didn’t like it, and neither did her supporters who came onto the streets with placards saying “Trump not my President”.
-But, have you ever imagined what Donald Trump’s USA may look like in the long run?
+America and the world saw that the Republican candidate was all set to take over as the next President of the world’s most powerful nation.
+Hillary Clinton didn’t like it, and neither did her supporters who came onto the streets with placards saying, “Trump not my President.”
+But he has won, and he is vying for re-election.
+So, have you ever imagined what Donald Trump’s USA might look like in the long run?

-Similarly in Florida, which was won by Trump, the margin between the two candidates was very less.
+Similarly, in Florida, which was won by Trump, the margin between the two candidates was very less.
 Trump had won 4,605,515 votes, which equaled to 49 percent as compared to Hillary Clinton, who won 4,485,745 or 47.8 percent.
-However, of the 67 counties in the state, Trump won 57 while just 9 went into Hillary’s account.
+However, of the 67 counties in the state, Trump won 57 while just nine went into Hillary’s account.

-With the numerous immigration policies and citizenship tactics being introduced, it is hard to imagine what the USA may turn into.
-Even James Mattis, the defence secretary quit for he was upset about the withdrawal of US troops from Yemen.
-What could be the results like in the next presidential campaign?
+With the numerous immigration policies and citizenship tactics being introduced, it is hard to imagine what the USA may be looking forward to.
+Even James Mattis, the defense secretary, quit as he was upset about the withdrawal of US troops from Yemen.
+How are the results likely to be in the 2020 Elections in America?
 Would Trump’s reign continue?
 Well, time will tell.